enriquepablo/modus_ponens/README.md

 I also measured the peak memory allocated by the process as measured by [heaptrack][17], with different numbers of facts and rules.
-I don't have enough data to plot it, but preliminary results show a constant spatial cost per fact of around 2KB, independently of the number of favts and rules already in the system.
+I don't have enough data to plot it, but preliminary results show a constant spatial cost per fact of around a KB, independently of the number of facts and rules already in the system.
-There is room for improvement in this sense, as 2KB / fact is way more than strictly needed.
+There is room for improvement in this sense, as a KB / fact is way more than strictly needed.

 [0]:http://www.modus-ponens.net/